How to Apply to NNU

 Explore NNU is a two day event that allows you to attend classes, meet professors, get questions answered by admissions staff, and hang out with college students.

-If you prefer a one-on-one experience, we invite you to request a personal visit on a day that is good for your schedule.
+If you're an educator, teacher, or counselor, we invite you to request a group visit on a day that is good for your schedule.

 Important Campus Visit Information